johnelm/node-jxa/README.md

 ### Scripting Dictionaries

 With node-jxa you can use your favorite JS editor for writing and managing your JXA code, but the OS X Script is still useful for viewing the Scripting Dictionaries for your scriptable apps.
 Essentially, this is the documentation for the API exposed by the apps' developers.
-Look for **Open Dictionary...** on the File Menu.
+Look for **Open Dictionary...** on the File Menu, and be sure to select `JavaScript` in the language selector at the top.

 ### Be prepared for some weirdness